jsal13/cookiecutter-dstemplate/{{ cookiecutter.repo_name }}/docs/index.md

 ## Quickstart

+In general, if there is a question of how to do something (testing, etc.), defer to [this repository](https://github.com/fmind/mlops-python-package) which was the loose inspiration for this cookiecutter.

+Otherwise, to quickstart:

 1. Go to the repo root.
 2. Run `just env` to create the poetry env and go into the poetry shell.
 3. Develop while in the poetry shell.